Renal Dysplasia In Dogs And Cats A Kidney Defect

 • Dialysis or Transplant

 In severe cases, your veterinarian may suggest kidney dialysis or a kidney transplant.
-However, these procedures tend to be costly, and are usually only offered through specialized clinics.
+However, these procedures are costly and usually only offered through specialized clinics.

-There is no way to prevent renal dysplasia, however because the disease is sometimes inherited, you should not breed affected pets.
+There is no way to prevent renal dysplasia.
+However, you should not breed affected pets because the disease is sometimes inherited.

 More on Kidney Health